 Compliance or Failure to Comply with the Americans with Disabilities Act of 1990 or Other Safety Regulations and Requirements Could Result in Substantial Costs.
-The Americans with Disabilities Act of 1990, as amended (the "Americans with Disabilities Act") generally requires that public buildings, including our properties, be made accessible to disabled persons.
+The Americans with Disabilities Act of 1990, as amended (the "Americans with Disabilities Act") generally requires that public buildings, including our properties and other public facing functions related to our business, our website, be made accessible to disabled persons.
 Noncompliance could result in the imposition of fines by the federal government or the award of damages to private litigants.
 Claims have been asserted, and in the future claims may be asserted, against us with respect to some of our properties or operations under the Americans with Disabilities Act.
 If, under the Americans with Disabilities Act, we are required to make substantial alterations and capital expenditures in one or more of our properties or otherwise related to our operations, including the removal of access barriers, it could adversely affect our financial condition and results of operations.
 In addition, if claims arise, we may expend resources and incur costs in investigating and resolving such claims even if we or our property was in compliance with the law.